 Trailhead parking: Scutt Road Trailhead Parking, Palenville, NY

 On Thursday May 26, 1983, Rex Miller (26 years old) took off in his Piper PA-28-140 (registration: N1316T) from Poughkeepsie, NY at approximately 9:12 am heading for Watertown, NY.
 Before departing, the manager of a flight school informed him that the weather was bad, with poor visibility due to fog and overcast skies.
-Grace, with a student certificate that had been previously revoked by the FAA for violations and no flight plan, ignored the warning.
+Miller, with a student certificate that had been previously revoked by the FAA for violations and no flight plan, ignored the warning.
 At approximately 9:48 am his plane collided with trees at the top of mountainous terrain at an elevation of approximately 3400 ft.
 After the initial impact, his aircraft continued about 500 ft. before coming to a stop in a wooded area atop Stoppel Point.
 Mr. Miller was the only passenger and he did not survive the crash.

 Stoppel Point at 3420 feet is the 45th highest point in the Catskills, or #10 for the Catskill 67.
 This mountain is located north of the busy North-South Lake State Campground.
 The North-South Lake area to North Point is full of history as it was the birthplace of hiking in the Catskills.